BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

-# Microsoft SQL to Snowflake Export Utility
+# WowMaker | Microsoft SQL to Snowflake Export Utility
 Windows export utility to move the entire set of tables from MsSQL server to Snowflake

 * Tool requires Snowflake_ODBC_driver Win64 to be installed on the machine before it can run.